-Drug products: Imigran, Imigran®, Imigran® Novum, Imigrane, Oriptan®, Sumatriptan 2care4, Sumatriptan Abacus Medicine, Sumatriptan ABECE, Sumatriptan Accord, Sumatriptan Actavis, Sumatriptan Amneal, Sumatriptan Apofri, Sumatriptan Arrow, Sumatriptan Aurobindo, Sumatriptan Bluefish, Sumatriptan BMM Pharma, Sumatriptan Bristol, Sumatriptan Copyfarm, Sumatriptan EQL Pharma, Sumatriptan Mylan, Sumatriptan ratiopharm, Sumatriptan Sandoz, Sumatriptan STADA, Sumatriptan SUN, Sumatriptan Teva, Zumo
+Drug products: Imigran, Imigran®, Imigran® Novum, Imigrane, Oriptan®, Sumatriptan 2care4, Sumatriptan Abacus Medicine, Sumatriptan ABECE, Sumatriptan Accord, Sumatriptan Actavis, Sumatriptan Apofri, Sumatriptan Aristo, Sumatriptan Arrow, Sumatriptan Aurobindo, Sumatriptan Bluefish, Sumatriptan BMM Pharma, Sumatriptan Bristol, Sumatriptan Copyfarm, Sumatriptan EQL Pharma, Sumatriptan Ipca, Sumatriptan Mylan, Sumatriptan ratiopharm, Sumatriptan Sandoz, Sumatriptan STADA, Sumatriptan SUN, Sumatriptan Teva, Zumo

 ATC code: N02CC01

 A meta-analysis has shown the effect of sumatriptan in acute migraine to be equal in men and women.
 Women with Horton’s headache responded less than men to treatment with sumatriptan.

 A study reported men with hypertension and heredity for myocardial infarction and women with Raynaud’s syndrome to have a higher risk of sumatriptan-induced chest pain.
 However, a large meta-analysis showed no differences in adverse events between men and women.

 Migraine is twice as common in women as in men [1-3].
 In a Swedish population-based study the one-year prevalence was 9.5% in men and 16.7 % in women which is slightly lower than three months prevalence reported from the US .